 - Google search keywords analytics

-It is absolutely important to peruse which website builder provides better customer support and how quickly.
+It is important to know which website builder provides better customer support and how quickly they get back to you.

 That’s the reason why customer support is an important measure to look out for before using a brand.

 Both Wix and Squarespace offer great customer support with a variety of ways to solve your problems.
-From customer support forums to informative articles and step-by-step video guides.
+They both have knowledge bases, customer support forums, and step-by-step video guides.

 Wix Customer Support